bollu/bollu.github.io/README.md

 optimal order of associative expression.: `A[0] .
 A[1] ...
 A[n-1]`.
 Order
 matters for matmul!
 - What should we guess?
 There are exponentially many parenthesizations!
   Guess the outermost/last multiplication.
-Ie, we want to know
+Ie, we want to know:

 ```
 (A[0] ...
 A[k-1]) * (A[k] ...
 A[n-1])`
 ```